SatyajeetGhosh/KGE-Technologies-Assignment-1/README.md

 <h2>About KGE Technologies</h2>

-<p>From January 04, 2023 to March 04, 2023, I worked as a Web Developer Intern at <a href="https://www.linkedin.com/company/kge-technologies/">KGE Technologies Pvt Ltd</a> for a duration of two months.
+<p>From January 04, 2023 to March 04, 2023, I worked as a Web Developer Intern at <a href="https://www.linkedin.com/company/kge-technologies/" target="_blank">KGE Technologies Pvt Ltd</a> for a duration of two months.
 This internship provided me with the chance to use the knowledge I gained in the classroom to create real-world projects.
 Throughout the course of the internship, I developed an extensive understanding of HTML, CSS, and Javascript and honed my skills in designing responsive websites.</p>